george-lim/bruno-android/README.md

 ### API Key Setup
 Follow the link [here](https://console.developers.google.com/flows/enableapi?apiid=maps_android_backend&keyType=CLIENT_SIDE_ANDROID) to create a Google Maps API key for this project.
 Once you have your key (it starts with "AIza"), replace the `google_maps_key` string in `google_maps_api.xml` file.

+### Spotify Key Setup
+Visit [the Spotify developer dashboard](https://developer.spotify.com/dashboard/applications) and create a new application.
+You will receive a client id and client secret.
+For the redirect URI, you will need to click "Edit settings" on your dashboard and create a URI from that interface.
+You can then either edit `INSTALL.sh` and paste your keys in there, or call `INSTALL.sh` with the keys through command-line.
 <!-- [END getstarted] -->